- >

 Here's what each required coverage type means:

-- Inpatient care: Treatment that requires you to stay overnight in a hospital.
+Treatment that requires you to stay overnight in a hospital.
 This includes surgery, intensive care, and extended medical observation.

-- Outpatient care: Medical services where you visit a clinic or doctor and go home the same day.
+Medical services where you visit a clinic or doctor and go home the same day.
 This includes GP visits, specialist consultations, lab tests, X-rays, and prescriptions.

-- Repatriation of remains: If you die while in Cyprus, this covers the cost of transporting your body back to your home country.
+If you die while in Cyprus, this covers the cost of transporting your body back to your home country.
 Some policies also cover emergency medical evacuation to another country for treatment.

 Does Plan A Immigration Insurance Qualify for the Digital Nomad Visa?